Profit scarce as NexCen revenues soar

-New York — Brand management firm NexCen Brands — owner of the Waverly and Bill Blass brands — reported a net loss of $4.6 million in 2007, its first full year, even as revenues zoomed to $34.4 million from $1.9 million in the 10-month operational period of 2006.
+New York – Brand management company NexCen Brands – owner of the Waverly and Bill Blass brands, among others -- reported a net loss of $4.6 million in 2007, its first full year – even as revenues zoomed to $34.4 million from $1.9 million in the 10-month operational period of 2006.

 While it recorded a net loss, the company noted that EBITDA for 2007 was $8.8 million, or 26% of revenue.

-“We intend to continue to acquire complementary brands,” he noted.
+“We intend to continue to acquire complementary brands,” D’Loren said.